 Importance of the second Ashra of Ramadan

 How Allah’s (SWT)’s forgiveness can be sought?
-We will come to that bit in a minute, but for now, let us build further on the prime importance which the second ashra of Ramadan has for every Muslim.
+We will come to that bit in a minute, but for now, let us build further on the prime importance that the second Ashra of Ramadan has for every Muslim.
 These ten days link the start (mercy) and the end (refuge).
-It is quite obvious that without repenting on your past, it is nothing but a futile effort to seek Allah’s (SWT)’s forgiveness if you are intent on committing the sins in the future as well.
-Hence, these ten days of forgiveness have a make or break status.
-They provide a Muslim with an opportunity to make a strong case for refuge from the hellfire.
+It is quite obvious that without repenting of your past, it is nothing but a futile effort to seek Allah’s (SWT)’s forgiveness if you are intent on committing the sins in the future as well.
+Hence, these ten days of forgiveness have a make-or-break status.
+They provide a Muslim with an opportunity to make a strong case for refuge from hellfire.
 Hence, the sole objective of every prayer and supplication, obligatory or additional, should be seeking Allah’s forgiveness.
 It makes all the sense in the world to get yourself cleansed spiritually before you ask the Almighty for something!